keptn/lifecycle-toolkit/README.md

 keptn.sh/workload: myAwesomeWorkload
 ```

-In the case you want to run pre- and post-deployment checks, further annotations are necessary:
+In case you want to run pre- and post-deployment checks, further annotations are necessary:

 ```yaml
 keptn.sh/pre-deployment-tasks: verify-infrastructure-problems